Project update (July 2018)

 Official Plan Amendment

-The proposed Official Plan Amendment involves changes to the policies associated with the Lebreton Flats character area of the Central Area Secondary Plan.
-The amendment includes designating 557 and 584 Wellington Street and 550 Albert Street from residential to mixed-use and increasing the maximum building heights from six and eight storeys to a built form that will allow a maximum height of 83 metres (25 storeys) at 584 Wellington Street and 40 metres at 557 Wellington Street.
+The Official Plan Amendment changed the policies associated with the Lebreton Flats character area of the Central Area Secondary Plan.
+The amendment redesignated 557 and 584 Wellington Street and 550 Albert Street from residential to mixed-use and increased the maximum building heights from six and eight storeys to a built form that will allow a maximum height of 83 metres (25 storeys) at 584 Wellington Street and 40 metres at 557 Wellington Street.

-For detailed information about the amendment, please read the application summary and Planning Rationale and Design Brief.
+For detailed information about the amendment, please read the Council approved amendments and staff report from July 11, 2018.

 Learn more about the Official Plan amendment process.

 The zoning by-law amendment application amended Zoning By-law 2008-250 to:

 - Permit a range of residential, commercial and institutional uses at 557, 584 and part of 587 Wellington Street

 - Increase the maximum building height from 20 metres to 40 metres at 557 Wellington Street and